 Calculating Payback cash flows

 Various factors to keep in mind while arriving cash flows:

 - Depreciation: Since depreciation 1s a noncash item it does not affect the cash flow.
-However, the tax benefit from depreciation from depreciation affects cash flow.
+However, the tax benefit from depreciation affects cash flow.

 - Sunk cost: Sunk cost is the cost that is already spent and hence irrelevant for decision making.
 For example: If a company has paid $ 50,000 for consultancy charges for preparation of feasibility report whether to take a project or not.
 In this case, the charges of $ 50,000 paid are irrelevant as sum has already paid and shall not affect the decision whether the project should be undertaken or not.